• Skip to primary navigation

 • Hardness: Denser and harder than nugget ice, making it less prone to breaking apart

-• Melting Rate: Slower due to its density, ensuring drinks stay cool longer
+• Melting Rate: Slower due to its density, making sure drinks stay cool longer

 Because of these features, bullet ice is commonly used in household ice makers, hotels, and some commercial establishments.
 It is ideal for beverages that need prolonged cooling without excessive dilution, such as iced coffee, cocktails, and sodas.